 Join Our Holiday VIP List

-Chronic Pain Lethal?
+How is Chronic Pain Lethal?

-Chronic pain … it will take down the toughest of the tough, harming livelihood and lives.
+Chronic pain … it will take down the toughest of the tough, harming livelihoods and lives.
 It can impact you and those you love on every level – the ability or inability to work and make a living, relationships, and your very way of functioning successfully in life.

 Each kind of pain and each person is different.
 In general, however, chronic pain is generally defined as ongoing, unrelenting pain.
 We’re talking about daily headaches, arthritic pain, or pain that persists after an injury heals.
 There may be an underlying cause like cancer, a virus, or an infection.
 But some people hurt even in the absence of any past injury or body damage.